informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 (changed) once set.

 This key is allowed on any number of columns, tables, and schemas.
 If a schema is marked as immutable, all the tables in that schema will also inherit this setting.
 To avoid this on a table, you can define the immutable annotation and use the special `false` value (The same is true about tables and columns).

-> By using `false` value in a model, the model will be marked as "mutable" and client will not consult with any other annotations to figure out if the model can be updated or not.

 ### Tag: 2016 Generated